weekend-game/weekend-game/README.md

 ### Programming language interpreter ([WeekendInterpreter](https://github.com/weekend-game/weekendinterpreter))

-[Java](https://docs.oracle.com/javase/tutorial/index.html), [Swing](https://docs.oracle.com/javase/tutorial/uiswing/index.html) **(Single Document Interface)**, [WeekendTextEditor](https://github.com/weekend-game/weekendtexteditor) as an application template
+Java, Swing (Single Document Interface), [WeekendTextEditor](https://github.com/weekend-game/weekendtexteditor) as an application template

-I complicate the program.
+I'm increasing the difficulty.
 In fact, a programmer should fight complexity (Steve McConnell.
 Code Complete.
 Chapter 34: Themes in Software Craftsmanship), but this is true for program texts.
 And I complicate the task.

 Creating your own programming language is a useful thing.
 Firstly, it is interesting.
-Secondly, it can be used, for example, for acceptance testing, that is, for writing acceptance tests.
+Secondly, it can be used, for example, for acceptance testing, that is, for writing acceptance tests (Robert C. Martin.
+Agile Software Development: Principles, Patterns, Practices.
+Chapter 4.
+Testing.
+"Acceptance  tests  are  programs  and  are  therefore  executable.
+However, they  are usually written in a special scripting language created for customers of the application.").
 Or, for example...
 Have you tried to write a program for calculating wages?
 Some accruals, deductions, and all this depends on a huge number of conditions.
 Of course, you can take all this into account, program it.
 Or you can give the accountant a simple language for describing the calculation rules.
 The main thing is not to tell the accountant the words "programming language", but to call it "setting up" accruals and deductions. :)

 So, I take my editor and divide its central part into two parts: in the upper part I leave the editor, and in the lower part I output everything that my interpreter outputs.
-Then I add the Run menu with the Run and Stop items.
+Then I add the Run menu with the Run and Stop items...

 More details here: [WeekendInterpreter](https://github.com/weekend-game/weekendinterpreter).